TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 * The quadcopter system is time invariant (i.e. no change in mass properties or rotor thrust capabilities)
 * The quadcopter is a rigid body (i.e. no structural flexible modes)
 * The quadcopter states are fully controllable and observable (note this can be assessed by forming the controllability and observability Gramian matrices)
+* Rotor forces and torques are immediately actuated

 ## State and System Parameter Definition